 Did you find any of these Persian loan words surprising?
 Do you know of any other words in English that come from Persian?
 Share your thoughts with us in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves filling her home with tulips in the spring.
-She also uses many Persian loan words in her day-to-day life!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is loves filling her home with tulips in the spring.
+She also uses many Persian loan words in her everyday life!

 Looking for more phrases, ways to use English every day, or get the conversation started?
 Sign up for our newsletter or check out the website!